-Allergic Rhinitis (AR) is a universal health problem, disturbing 10-40% of the population around the global.[1]
-In Epidemiological studies have exposed that the frequency of AR has amplified progressively in more developed countries over the past few years and at present affects 10-40% of adults and 2-25% of children worldwide.[2]AR an IgE-mediated, chronic inflammatory disorder affecting nasal epithelium and is characterized by nasal symptoms including anterior or posterior nasal discharge, sneezing, nasal blockage and itching of the nose.[3]
+Allergic Rhinitis (AR) is a universal health problem, disturbing 10-40% of the population around the global.
+In Epidemiological studies have exposed that the frequency of AR has amplified progressively in more developed countries over the past few years and at present affects 10-40% of adults and 2-25% of children worldwide discharge, sneezing, nasal blockage and itching of the nose.
 These symptoms arise for multiple hour on two or more consecutive days and signs and symptoms are present on most days.
 The duration and severity of AR symptoms represent a substantial burden on quality of life and well-being.
-Crucially, AR has a detrimental effect on the quality of sleep and cognitive functioning, which can cause irritability and tiredness.Common complications that come with AR include sinusitis, Eustachian tube dysfunction, olfactory dysfunction, sleep disorder, increase of headache frequency, and various problems
+Crucially, AR has a detrimental effect on the quality of sleep and cognitive functioning, which can cause irritability and tiredness.